mullvad/unicop/README.md

 You can configure this behavior in a `unicop.toml` file. `unicop` will use the first `unicop.toml` file it can find, starting in the same directory as the file that is being scanned, and then traversing up to the parent directory.

+There are global config rules and there are language specific config rules.
+The global rules are used when the language specific rules for the scanned code does not explicitly allow or deny a specific code point.

+Within each language specific rule section there are default rules and rules for specific code types.
+The default rules are used for code that is not of a type that has type specific rules, or where the type specific rules does not have an allow or deny verdict about the scanned code point.

+The rule evaluation order is:

+1. Code type specific rules for the specific programming language being scanned
+2. Default rules for the specific programming language being scanned
+3. Code type specific rules in the global section
+4. Default rules in the global section

+The language specific sections can also configure glob patterns for what filenames should be scanned with that language's parser and rules.
+These have sane defaults for most languages, and should only need to be changed if you name your files something unconventional.

 [bidirectional control characters]: https://en.wikipedia.org/wiki/Unicode_control_characters#Bidirectional_text_control